Project Management Software for Software Teams

 Risk register template

-TemplateDownload a free risk register template with likelihood × impact scoring, example rows, owners, and a weekly review cadence.
+TemplateDownload a free risk register and risk matrix template in CSV format with sample risks, 1 to 5 scoring, owners, trigger signals, and weekly review steps.

 Potential impact (examples)